Skip to content

 image

-During the restore, the pbm-agents temporarily start the mongod nodes using the the WiredTiger storage options retrieved from the backup’s metadata.
+During the restore, the pbm-agents temporarily start the mongod nodes using the WiredTiger storage options retrieved from the backup’s metadata.
 The logs for these starts are saved to the pbm.restore.log file inside the dbPath.
 Upon successful restore, this file is deleted.
 However, it remains for debugging if the restore were to fail.

 During physical backups and restores, pbm-agents don’t export / import data from / to the database.
 This significantly reduces the backup / restore time compared to logical ones and is the recommended backup method for big (multi-terabyte) databases.